Jesp9025/VMwareFailover/README.md

 # Why the second IP address on Server1

-The second address on server1 is needed to ping the server, since server2 also has the same primary IP address as server1 (10.156.4.97), and pinging .97 while secondary VM is up and running, will give a false positive of primary VM's state.
+The second address on server1 is needed to ping the server, since server2 also has the same primary IP address as server1 (10.156.4.97), and pinging .97 while secondary VM is up and running, will give a false positive of the primary VM's state.